jhnbrnn/jhnbrnn/README.md

 ### Hi, I'm John 👋

-I'm a Senior Developer Advocate at [Clio](https://www.clio.com); before diving into DevRel I spent a decade building software and managing teams.
-I'm interested in the Rails ecosystem, API design, and great developer experiences.
+I'm a Software Development Manager at [Clio](https://www.clio.com).
+I've been building software and managing teams for 13 years; my current focus areas include API design, developer experience, and the Rails ecosystem.

 <!--
 **jhnbrnn/jhnbrnn** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.